 General Policies, Procedures and Regulations

-Misericordia University's sexual assault policy procedures and protocol were established in 1994 and are contained in the Student Handbook and in a separate publications, The Sexual Assault Policy and Protocol and Misericordia University Sexual Assault Booklet.
+Misericordia University's sexual assault policy procedures and protocol were established in 1994 and are contained in the Student Handbook and in separate publications: Misericordia University Sexual Assault Booklet and The Sexual Assault Policy and Protocol.

 You can request that your identity be kept confidential and you may choose not to talk to the police.

 The Dean of Students' Office is available to provide assistance in changing academic or living arrangements as a result of a sexual offense if requested by the victim and if these changes are reasonably available.